lgastako/llm-commit/README.md

 - [Mercurial (Hg)](https://www.mercurial-scm.org/)
 - [SVN](https://subversion.apache.org/)
 - [CVS](https://www.nongnu.org/cvs/)

-# Planned

 - [Darcs](https://www.darcs.net/)

 If your favorite SCM system isn't on the list, please let me know.

 ## TODO

+- [ ] Fix bug when -a isn't passed and there are no staged changes
 - [ ] Prevent it from pulling in changes to lock files, etc.
-- [ ] Add support for other SCM systems
-- [ ] Implement -y flag to automatically commit the changes